melanierichards/just-build-websites/CONTRIBUTING.md

 1. Fork the project.
 2. It's up to you whether you'd like to work on your fork's master or a feature branch.
 The latter would probably be more useful if you're submitting an idea that has more in-depth guidelines.
 3. One idea = one commit, please.
+Write commit messages in the present imperative tense, so that they read as changes to be applied to the repo rather than a diary of changes made ("Add the widget" would be correct, vs. "Added the widget").
 4. Submit a PR to the master branch!

 ## Formatting